 There’s also a collection of mosaics to die for – the largest assemblage of Roman mosaics north of the Alps.
 They also boast an impressive collection of enormous ancient tombstones including the famous Neumanen wine ship, which marked the grave of a wealthy wine merchant.
 It’s truly one of my favorite museums of all time.
 Filled with breathtaking art and artifacts, small enough to see it all in one visit, and just about the time your brain is on overload, you’re done.
 The first time I came to Trier I missed it.
 Do not make my mistake!
 Next time I’m back I’m going to do the whole thing all over again.

 Here are some of my favorite things from the museum.
 I took like 300 pictures (no lie) but I’m not going to ruin it for you, so here are just a few!
-Is Trier worth visiting?
-The answer is yes, even if it’s just to see this incredible museum!
+The answer is yes, even if it’s just to see this incredible museum, which truly is one of the best things to do in Trier!

 What’s an important ancient Roman city without a huge bath complex, right?
 Sounded like a good plan at the time, but sadly the Kaiserthermen was never completed.
 Little did the laborers of ancient Rome know that they were basically building an archaeological park for the people of the future!
 The core remains but the outer areas were all victims of those darn Medieval stone pillagers who swiped the ready-made blocks for new building projects.